adryzz/RemotePresentationManager/README.md

 (Create a file named "token.txt" with the bot token in the exe directory and it will pick it up and work)

+For the wiki update, you'll have to wait until i have some free time.

 ## Features:
 1. Control keyboard and mouse
 2. Play sounds, even from the Internet